 Just as Craig Foster went into that understudied wild kelp forest, he went into an understudied place inside himself – with a great deal of help from My Octopus Teacher.

-Why Healing Means Returning to The Same Place Over & Over
+Healing & Returning to The Same Place Over & Over

 Craig went there over and over, that same place.
 Because that’s the only way to see more closely, to let what you see develop and expand, to truly begin to know yourself.
 And, as Craig says, “To connect the lines and the stories.”
 Mostly the diverse parts of him.